scevans/scevans.github.io/research.md

 ## Resolving deep relationships among the Salticidae via phylogenomics

-I am working to better resolve relationships among the major Salticidae clades, using phylogenomics techniques to acquire hundreds of phylogenetically-informative loci per organism.

-To obtain these sequence data, I am using [anchored enrichment](http://anchoredphylogeny.com/), a technique that uses broad probe sets to sequence hundreds of unlinked "anchored" regions in the genome.
+I am working to better resolve relationships among the major Salticidae clades, via an integrative phylogenomic approach.
+I am using [anchored enrichment](http://anchoredphylogeny.com/), a technique that uses broad probe sets to sequence hundreds of unlinked "anchored" regions in the genome.
 I aim to combine these data with transcriptomes from additional taxa, both within the Salticidae and representatives of closely-related families within the large [RTA clade](https://en.wikipedia.org/wiki/RTA_clade) of predominantly cursorial spiders.

 ## A genome-wide phylogeny of the Harmochirina